dagartga/Salifort_Motors_Employee_Retention_Project/README.md

 ## Final Model Decision
 **The XGBoost Tuned All Features model was chosen because it had the best Recall score while also having the highest F1 score**

+## Conclusion

+The HR department of Salifort Motors conducted the employee survey with the goal of understanding **"What is likely to make an employee leave the company?"**

+Upon analysis, there were four main indicators

+The key indicators of attrition are:
+- **Average Monthly Hours**
+    - According to the feature importance from the predictive model, this feature has the **most impact** on retention and if an employee is predicted to leave then the hours of the employee should be viewed to see if they are **over-worked** and then reduce the hours if so.
+- **Combination of Features - (Over Worked High Performer)**
+    - An employee with a high score in the "over worked high performer" rating has a high likelihood of leaveing.
+This feature is a combination of **hours, project, satisfaction, and performance review**.
+A **high score** means that an employee does **lots of good work** but is **not satisfied**.
+If a high scoring employee is predicted to leave, then that employee should be aggressively target for retention since they add a lot of value and possibly are unhappy due to too many projects and long hours.
+- **Last Evaluation and Satisfaction Level**
+    - The importance plot shows that satisfaction level and last evaluation are main contributors to an employee leaving.
+There is a cohort of users who leave who have high satisfaction and a low evaluation score, so they can be identified with this combination of features.